JustinCally/VicmapR/README.md

 [![R-CMD-check](https://github.com/JustinCally/VicmapR/actions/workflows/R-CMD-check.yaml/badge.svg)](https://github.com/JustinCally/VicmapR/actions/workflows/R-CMD-check.yaml)
 <!-- badges: end -->

+**From November 2024 (version 0.3.0) `VicmapR` will be renamed to `vicspatial`.
+Unfortunately this change has been requested by the trademark holders of `VICMAP` (Department of Transport and Planning).
+While redirections should be in place for GitHub and CRAN websites, please check existing code for explicit mentions of `VicmapR`.**

 The goal of VicmapR is to provide functions to easily access Victorian Government spatial data through their WFS (Web Feature Service).
 VicmapR leverages code and a lazy querying approach developed by [Teucher et